Campaign of the Month: October 2017

 Over the course of her (thus far brief) Requiem Kyrstin has heard limited tales of her lineage from her sire, both directly through discussion and instruction, and indirectly through attention to detail and occasional eavesdropping.

-• Childe of Jonathan North (e. mid 19th century) Kystrin’s sire is a retired archon for his clan Embraced during or near to the American Civil War.
+Kystrin’s sire is Jonathan North, a retired archon for his clan Embraced during or near to the American Civil War.

-• Childe of Nathan Mendelssohn (e. mid 17th century) Nathan Mendelssohn is an elder residing in Vienna who is widely presumed to be a childe of Karl Schreckt.
+Jonathan is childe to Nathan Mendelssohn, an elder residing in Vienna.
 Mendelssohn was a Jewish alchemist in his mortal life and in the Modern Nights he is responsible for managing Vienna’s internal security and (unknown to most) heading the Astors, Clan Tremere’s “secret police.”
 His duties grew notably more onerous in 2011 when Ulugh Begh, his sire’s archrival, was re-appointed to the Justicarate and chose to establish his base of operations in Vienna.
 Mendelssohn is considered a member of the clan’s Traditionalist faction, which together with his high position in Vienna, cause a number of ominous rumors to surround him.
 He is said to belong to several secret societies that, depending on the sources, either govern the fate of all Tremere or even all of Kindred from behind the scenes.
 Only one thing is certain: Mendelssohn hunts renegades who deviate from Vienna’s orders mercilessly and unyieldingly.

-• Heinrick Roehr (e. circa 1940) German Kindred currently residing in Rio de Janeiro.
+Heinrick Roehr is a German occultist currently residing in Rio de Janeiro.
 Kyrstin has not met, and has heard only rare tales of, her elder brother-in-blood.

-Larry Newton (e. circa 1970) Kyrstin has only once heard discussion of another childe of her sire, in brief heated tones between her sire and another Tremere in Seattle.
+Kyrstin has only once heard discussion of another childe of her sire, Larry Newton, in brief heated tones between her sire and another Tremere in Seattle.